JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

-We will touch a bit more on how to compute that depth properly in later sections, but as a side note, it seems the PlayStation hardware did not have a dedicated Z-buffer (which seems somewhat staggering to me for a 3D-first console, but I don't know the ins and outs of that decision and which tradeoffs the engineers had to make then).
+We will touch a bit more on how to compute that depth properly in later sections, but as a side note, it seems the PlayStation hardware did not have a dedicated Z-buffer (which seems somewhat staggering to me for a 3D-first console, but I don't know the ins and outs of that decision and which trade-offs the engineers had to make then).
 As a consequence, PlayStation game developers had to implement a Z-buffer in software for their 3D games...

 ---